WASHINGTON CO. ELECTION RESULTS – HANATH & CHISOLM WIN RACES FOR COUNTY JUDGE, PCT. 2 COMMISSIONER

 Hanath issued a statement to KWHI, reading, “Crista and I want to extend a heartfelt thank you to everyone who made their voices heard in this election including the incredible volunteers and supporters on both sides.
 This was a hard-fought race, and I want to congratulate Mr. Tegeler and Mr. Cone for their hard work, dedication, and ideas during this cycle.
 Washington County is our home, and it is incredibly special to all of us.
 Over the past 6 months, I’ve knocked on nearly 5,000 doors and listened to your concerns, stories, and ideas for Washington County.
 As I prepare to serve as your next Washington County Judge, my focus will be on our future working together to ensure we thrive while fiercely protecting the character and values that have defined our county since the founding of Texas.
 I’ve always believed that we are much better together than we are apart.
 No matter how you voted, we are united by our love for this community.
 I am ready to get to work, ensure your tax dollars are spent wisely, and serve every single person who calls Washington County home.”

-KWHI plans to speak this (Wednesday) morning with Tegeler, who shared a statement late Tuesday night expressing gratitude for the support he received and calling for a continued commitment to transparency, seeking property tax relief and supporting first responders.
-He encouraged his supporters to “look forward together and continue planting the seeds that will help Washington County grow and prosper for generations to come.”
+Tegeler shared a statement late Tuesday night expressing gratitude for the support he received and calling for a continued commitment to transparency, seeking property tax relief and supporting first responders.
+He told KWHI that he is proud of this campaign and the effort put forth to bring attention to important issues, and he hopes that the newly elected officials take those issues seriously.

 For Precinct 2 Commissioner, Jim Chisolm defeated Mark Schonefeld 1,089 – 754.
 Chisolm will also be unopposed come November with no Democrats slated to appear on the ballot.
 He will succeed Candice Bullock who, like Durrenberger, did not seek re-election.